 Around perimenopause, doctors may recommend certain health screenings that sometimes include a colonoscopy, mammogram, and blood tests.

 An individual should not hesitate to seek a doctor’s care and advice to deal with disruptive menopausal symptoms.
 If vaginal bleeding occurs after menopause, a person should also seek medical attention.

-The risk of some conditions increases after menopause, including:
+The risk of some conditions

 - Cardiovascular disease: As estrogen levels decline, the risk of heart disease rises.

 - Osteoporosis: Osteoporosis is a condition that causes bones to weaken, increasing the risk of fractures.
-For the first years after menopause, women lose bone density very rapidly.
+For the first years after menopause, people lose bone density very rapidly.
 This increases the risk of osteoporosis and breaks.